 Cats are not territorial in the kennel environment, and therefore have no need to fight.
 In 25 years we have never had a cat fight in the cattery.
 The longer cats share a pen, the better they get along.
 Entire cats are boarded singly unless they are young kittens.

-Pens are supplied with sleeping huts and bedding, and with sand-trays, food and water.
-A specially formulated cat sand is used that is disinfected.
+Pens are supplied with sleeping huts and bedding, and with litter trays, food and water.

 Meal times and dietary requirements